porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 To replicate the experiments, you can either **take the trained models or rerun the training**.

 1. To **use the existing models**, simply run the tutorial notebook.
+It might take some time to generate the trajectories.

 2. To **train**, run the "run_all_experiments" config file, and then point the tutorial to those model files saved in there.
 You start running the experiments by typing